- Arsenic is naturally present at high levels in the groundwater of a number of countries.

 Arsenic is used industrially as an alloying agent, as well as in the processing of glass, pigments, textiles, paper, metal adhesives, wood preservatives and ammunition.
 Arsenic is also used in the hide tanning process and, to a limited extent, in pesticides, feed additives and pharmaceuticals.

-Arsenic occurs in inorganic and organic forms.
+Inorganic arsenic is a confirmed carcinogen and is the most significant chemical contaminant in drinking-water globally.
+Arsenic can also occur in an organic form.
 Inorganic arsenic compounds (such as those found in water) are highly toxic while organic arsenic compounds (such as those found in seafood) are less harmful to health.

 The immediate symptoms of acute arsenic poisoning include vomiting, abdominal pain and diarrhoea.
 These are followed by numbness and tingling of the extremities, muscle cramping and death, in extreme cases.